section-engineering-education/engineering-education/articles/k-means-from-scratch-R/index.md

 Every algorithm has its own set of advantages and disadvantages.
 Understanding the pros and cons helps us understand when the algorithm is best suited for a problem and when it's not.

 #### Advantages
-1. Easy to implement.
+- Easy to implement.
-2. Computationally less intensive.
+- Computationally less intensive.
-3. Scales to large datasets.
+- Scales to large datasets.

 #### Disadvantage
-1. K-means chooses the initial centroid point randomly, and since the clustering accuracy depends on the initial choice of centroids, the accuracy can be low if the chosen centroids aren't proper.
+- K-means chooses the initial centroid point randomly, and since the clustering accuracy depends on the initial choice of centroids, the accuracy can be low if the chosen centroids aren't proper.
-2. Considering only the distance between centroids of the cluster may not be efficient for categorical data.
+- Considering only the distance between centroids of the cluster may not be efficient for categorical data.
-3. As the cluster size grows, it becomes a challenge to distinguish between two clusters based on a few attributes.
+- As the cluster size grows, it becomes a challenge to distinguish between two clusters based on a few attributes.

 ### Conclusion
 All algorithms can be broken down into smaller pieces and be implemented from scratch.
-Understanding the theory and reasoning behind the algorithms helps one make better decisions during building applications.
+Understanding the theory and reasoning behind the algorithms helps one make better decisions while building applications.

 That was a fantastic journey implementing the K-means algorithm from scratch.
 Pat yourselves on the back.
 Do connect with me on [Linkedin](https://www.linkedin.com/in/lalithnarayan-c-27a89a1b/) to share what you think about the article.
 Your feedback is highly appreciated.

 ### Additional Resources